sverweij/watskeburt/README.md

 [dependency-cruiser](https://github.com/sverweij/dependency-cruiser) and to
 run standalone to use _in combination_ with dependency-cruiser.

-There are a few specialized packages like these like this on npm, but it seems they've fallen out of maintenance.
-More generic packages don't get plagued by this but for just this simple usage they're a bit overkill.
+There are a few specialized packages like this on npm, but it seems they've fallen out of maintenance.
+More generic packages are still maintained, but for just this simple usage they're a bit overkill.

 ## :construction_worker: usage